microsoft/win32metadata/CONTRIBUTING.md

 ## Releasing

 The main branch must have a clean build to publish a new release.
-Run the [release pipeline](https://dev.azure.com/microsoft/Dart/_build?definitionId=62263) to publish new packages to nuget.org and create a new draft release on GitHub autopopulated with the list of resolved issues.
-Once the packages are live on nuget.org, publish the GitHub release.
+Run the [release pipeline](https://github-private.visualstudio.com/microsoft/_build?definitionId=750) to publish new packages to nuget.org and create a new draft release on GitHub autopopulated with the list of resolved issues.

+Once the packages are live on nuget.org, manually save the new package versions to the ADO Artifact Feed [https://dev.azure.com/shine-oss/Win32Metadata/_artifacts/feed/Win32Metadata-Dependencies](https://dev.azure.com/shine-oss/Win32Metadata/_artifacts/feed/Win32Metadata-Dependencies) following the instructions at [https://learn.microsoft.com/azure/devops/artifacts/how-to/search-upstream?view=azure-devops#save-packages](https://learn.microsoft.com/azure/devops/artifacts/how-to/search-upstream?view=azure-devops#save-packages).

+Once the packages are saved to the ADO Artifact Feed, publish the GitHub release.

-After a release is published, run [Set-LastReleaseVersion.ps1](scripts/Set-LastReleaseVersion.ps1) with the metadata package version published to nuget.org, and run [Set-MajorVersion.ps1](scripts/Set-MajorVersion.ps1) to increment the version number in the build for the next release.
+After the release is published, run [Set-LastReleaseVersion.ps1](scripts/Set-LastReleaseVersion.ps1) with the metadata package version published to nuget.org, and run [Set-MajorVersion.ps1](scripts/Set-MajorVersion.ps1) to increment the version number in the build for the next release.